lebaston100/vrc-patpatpat/README.md

-# Patstrap (work in progress, not everything uploaded yet!)
+# leb0-Patstrap

 An open hardware and software project which tries to implement haptic head pat feedback to the player in VR.
-This project focuses mainly on VRChat's OSC support but might in the future also support other games.
-The project consists of a hardware part the "Headpat-Strap" or just "Patstrap", a Server running on the PC and the required edits on a VRChat-Avatar to support the communication over OSC.
-Keep in mind that this is only a hobby project, but feel free to experiment, edit the code or tweak the hardware to your liking.
+This project focuses mainly on VRChat's OSC support.

+ ## This is a WIP fork!

+This a is a fork of [https://github.com/danielfvm/Patstrap](https://github.com/danielfvm/Patstrap) which will try to work on the following:

+- Rewrite ESP code in micropython for no particular reason
+- Switch to using osc over udp for the motor control data
+- Implement support for more then 3 touch points
+- (Maybe) add a 3d vizualizer (mostly for dev)

+### Original Readme from here on for now

+---

 ### Goals
 * Designing a hardware that is cheap and easy for others to replicate